 When the provisional waiver first became available in 2013, applicants had to be immediate relatives of U.S. citizens—that is, a spouse, parent, or unmarried child under age 21.
 In 2016, however, the waiver was greatly expanded.
 Now, anyone who is eligible for an immigrant visa (whether based on family, employment, the diversity visa lottery, or a special immigration classification) may apply for it.

 The other eligibility requirements are that the applicant be:

-The agency in charge of deciding on provisional stateside waiver applications is U.S. Citizenship and Immigration Services (USCIS), even if the applicant is in removal proceedings.
-Only applicants whose removal proceedings have been administratively closed and have not been recalendared, however, will be eligible to apply.
-After the USCIS approval of the waiver, they will need to obtain termination or dismissal of their cases by the immigration court before leaving the U.S. for their consular interview.
+The agency in charge of deciding on provisional waiver applications is USCIS even if the applicant is in removal (deportation) proceedings.
+Only applicants whose removal proceedings have been administratively closed and have not been re-calendared, however, will be eligible to apply.
+After USCIS approves the waiver, they will need to obtain termination or dismissal of their cases by the immigration court before leaving the U.S. for their consular interview.

 For guidance to the application process, see How to Apply for Provisional Waiver of Three- or Ten-Year Time Bar.
 And because of the complexities of preparing such an application, consider hiring an experienced immigration attorney to help.